markdoliner/flickrmirrorer/README.md

 About
 =====
 A small command-line python script that creates a local backup of your Flickr data.
-It mirrors images, titles, description, tags and sets.
+It mirrors images, titles, description, tags, sets and collections.

 Available at https://github.com/markdoliner/flickrmirrorer